kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I ask everyone if it means the trumpet teacher is in love with me?
 - They all say, yes, it could be.
 - Sally tells me she thinks she is being poisoned by someone she knows.
-- I don't really know what to tell her about this.
+- I don't know how to respond.
 - This is the first time she tells me there are a lot of devil worshippers at the sanctuary.
-- I'm not clear about why she would say something like this.
+- I'm not clear about why she would say something like this either.
 - I tell her about the men dressed as women I have encountered over the years at the baths and serving for the Hospitalité de Lourdes, the organization of which we are both members.
 - She does not respond.